tomcam/vuepress.github.io/markdown.md

     |                       |                | 123           |
     |                       |                |     $456.67   |

-For more examples, see the
+For more details, see the
 [GitHub style documentation](https://help.github.com/articles/organizing-information-with-tables/).